SDV-Plurimedia/laravel-endpoint/README.md

-# Larapi
+# Laravel Endpoint

-Larapi is a CRUD REST API package for Laravel.
+Laravel Endpoint is a CRUD REST API package for Laravel.

 This package is currently under development.